chaos-mesh/website/versioned_docs/version-1.0.2/development_guides/dev_hello_world.md

    kubectl get HelloWorldChaos -n chaos-testing
    ```

-   Now you should be able to check the `Hello World!` result in the log:

-   Now you can check the log of `chaos-controller-manager`:
+   Now you should be able to check the `Hello World!` result in the log of of `chaos-controller-manager`:

    ```bash
    kubectl logs chaos-controller-manager-{pod-post-fix} -n chaos-testing